 We will recruit participants who have a form of upper extremity impairment (UEI) and are regular users of eye gaze trackers as an assistive device for computing use or communication.
 A person with UEI is anyone without full use or range of motion of their arms, shoulders, or hands.

-Recordings during the study:

-Video recordings will be made of the evaluation phase only.
-The debriefing session will be audio recorded.

 Compensation: